JFergen/Restaurant-Kiosk-Project/README.md

     https://reactnative.dev/docs/environment-setup

+    The kitchen app uses ios and MAC

+    All the other apps use android 9 and Windows

 Once you have that clone our project and follow the below steps

 1.) open andriod studio to the app you want work on for example:C:\Users\Het Patel\Restaurant-Kiosk-Project\front-end\customerApp